haaariiish/Spawn_Keio_2025/README.md

 ## TILES

-In orange there is the spikes that makes damages
+In orange there are the spikes that makes damages